 239. The Young Arrest: A Clinical Review of Sudden Cardiac Arrest in the Young

 In this session we explore the challenging clinical syndromes which can cause sudden cardiac arrest in the young patient.
 We review updated epidemiological data for pediatric cardiac arrest including upcoming trends.
 Beyond that, we delve into syndromes including cardiomyopathies and channelopathies which can lead to sudden arrest.
 We will review risk factors, physical exam findings and ECG abnormalities which are seen with such disorders with the goal of diagnosis and prevention.
 This talk aims to guide acute care and transport clinicians in the detection and management of such syndromes before the event, but also reviews acute care management of these challenging cases.

 240. Taming the Starfish of Death: Management of Intracranial Hemorrhage

-Jacob Miller, FNP, ACNP, CNS, EMT-P, Cleveland Clinic Critical Care Transport
+Jacob Miller, MSN, FNP, ACNP, CNS, EMT-P, Cleveland Clinic Critical Care Transport

 Acute neurologic emergencies are a common reason for critical care transport.
 This presentation will review flight team management of common neurocritical care complaints, with a focus on acute intracranial hemorrhage.